mxcl/yosemite-menu-inverter/README.md

 Currently supports Dropbox.
 Submit your own additions!

-I added 1Password in the README commented out as it needs work.
+I added 1Password in the script (commented out as it needs work).